arijit-ship/indirect-zne/experiments/README.md

   python3 vqe-mcore.py <config.yml>
 ```
 Additionally, there is an automation script `automate2.py` that can automate the redundant circuit run and ZNE.

+All data for the plots presented in the table were produced using `vqe-mcore.py`
+for VQE optimizations, and `automate2.py` was used to automatically run folded
+circuits and perform ZNE.

+Additional support can be provided if a reviewer wishes to reproduce any result
+from scratch.

 ⚠️ WARNING: 7-qubit, 30-layer VQE optimization can take a significant amount of time.